Createdd/Writing/articles/Reflect2017.md

 ## A new non-profit goal

 Giving back is always important.
 So many opportunities and relationships simply arise because of non-profit work.
-So this year I wanted to do something non-profit in the tech sector.
+This year I wanted to do something non-profit in the tech sector.

 Since Free Code Camp helped my a lot when starting to program, I wanted to give back to this organization.
-Free Code Camp has several local groups, where all the students connect to each other and exchange about their progress.
+Free Code Camp has several local groups, where the students come together and exchange on their progress.

 So I started to contribute regularly to host all the local meetups in Vienna for this year.
 A separate article can be found [here](https://medium.com/@ddcreationstudi/reflecting-on-hosting-meetups-in-2017-5d28d1db074d).